Rosenkrantz (noble family): Rosenkrantz in Germany

 Some family members served as officers in the Prussian Army.
-In addition, there are several German noble families that have come about through association of names, which are derived from the Rosenkrantz in the female line, such as Moltke-Rosenkrantz, Düring-Rosenkrantz or Weber von Rosenkrantz.
+Also, several German noble families have come about through association of names, which are derived from the Rosenkrantz in the female line, such as Moltke-Rosenkrantz, Düring-Rosenkrantz or Weber von Rosenkrantz.

 Name

 Rosenkrantz can be translated as "rose wreath" or "rosary".
 The family's name appears to be derived from the coat of arms, in which we find a wreath of heraldic roses instead of the usual torse between the helm and the crest.

+Union General William Rosecrans, a descendant of said family, had a variant of said name.